 There are other factors to consider when designing and installing a system, including proper speaker selection and positioning, proper microphone selection and positioning, and proper tuning or equalization of a system in a given room.
 And of course there are issues on ease-of-operation and the system's intended use-- whether for music, speech, theatre, or playback.
 With this handbook, we'll try to provide you with enough knowledge to make an educated decision about your sound system.

 Return to the Sound Index.
-Continue with Input Devices.
+Continue with sildenafil cost.

 Comments, Questions, and Additions should be addressed via e-mail to Kai Harada.
 Not responsible for typographical errors.